 If you already have a passport, confirm that it will be valid for at least six months past your anticipated return.

 A visa is official permission to visit a country, granted by the government of that country.
 Visa requirements vary from country to country.
 In order to determine if you need a visa for your global study program, you should contact your program provider or the Embassy or Consulate of the country in which you will study.
 It can take one day to several months to process your visa.
 You will need to have your passport in order to apply for your visa.
 Do not delay getting a visa if you need one, as students have missed flights due to delays in visa processing.
+For additional information, visit our site for Passport and Visa Information.
 For students who are not US citizens, the visa process may be significantly different.
 It is essential that you start planning early and speak with International Student Services.

 One of the most important parts of your preparation for global study is to learn as much as you can about the country in which you will be studying and about your particular global study program.
 There are a number of resources that you can use to get this information.